-It is a truth of our faith that God is responsible for all the happenings we complain of in the world and we cannot doubt that all the misfortunes God sends us have a very useful purpose.
+It is a truth of our faith that God is responsible for all the happenings we complain of in the world, and we cannot doubt that all the misfortunes God sends us have an especially useful purpose.

 We cannot doubt it without implying that God had a lack of judgment in deciding what is best for us.

 It is usually the case that other people can see better than we can ourselves what is good for us.
 It would be foolish to think that we can see better than God Himself, who is not subject to any of the passions that blind us, knows the future, and can foresee all events and the consequences of every action.

 Experience shows that even the gravest misfortunes can have good results and the greatest successes end in disaster.